-30 Years Ago: Brian May and Eddie Van Halen Release ‘Star Fleet Project’
+When Eddie Van Halen Joined Brian May for ‘Star Fleet Project’

-Thirty years ago, the Star Fleet Project blasted off.
-No, this wasn’t a NASA initiative, but perhaps the greatest convergence of nerdy rock musicians this side of Rush.
+The Star Fleet Project blasted off on Oct.
+31, 1983.
+No, this wasn’t a NASA initiative, but the brainchild of Brian May.

 Luckily, May's pals included rockers like REO Speedwagon drummer Alan Gratzer, journeyman keyboardist Fred Mandel (Alice Cooper, Pink Floyd), session bassist Phil Chen (Jeff Beck, Rod Stewart), Queen colleague Roger Taylor (who provided backing vocals) and Eddie Van Halen.

-Together, this formidable wrecking crew ripped through an extended hard-rock arrangement of the ‘Star Fleet Theme,’ cut an unused May composition called ‘Let Me Out’ and then jammed on a 12-minute tribute to Eric Clapton that they fittingly titled "Blues Breaker."
+Together, this formidable wrecking crew ripped through an extended hard-rock arrangement of the "Star Fleet Theme," cut an unused May composition called "Let Me Out" and then jammed on a 12-minute tribute to Eric Clapton that they fittingly titled "Blues Breaker."
 According to Van Halen News Desk, the whole thing was done in two days.